dineshr93/easy_fossy/README.md

 # easy_fossy
 accessing foss api is made easier

-currently in testing phase you can try and file bugs also do pip install https://test.pypi.org/project/easy-fossy/
+currently in testing phase you can try and file bugs also do pip install from https://test.pypi.org/project/easy-fossy/
 ```
 pip install -i https://test.pypi.org/simple/ easy-fossy